 - Too large pulls too much of the breast into the flange

 - Incorrect flange size can decrease milk output

 Lanolin applied to the inside of the flange usually makes pumping more comfortable.
 Apply a small amount on the inside of the flange, where it bends.

-If pumping is still causing discomfort, consult an LC.
+If pumping is still causing discomfort, consult a lactation consultant.

 Choosing a Breast Pump

 A mom who is exclusively pumping wants an effective and comfortable pump.
 You will want to do your research.